Charter Party Bill of Lading: CPBL Meaning, Charterparty Clauses, UCP 600, and Cargo Claims Explained

 Incorporation Clause:

-c- The term to be incorporated must be consistent with the Express Terms of the Bills of Lading (B/L); If the incorporated term is not, it will be rejected.
+c- The incorporated term must be consistent with the express wording of the Bill of Lading (B/L).
+If there is a contradiction, the express Bill of Lading (B/L) term normally prevails.

 Arbitration Clause